ikus060/rdiffweb/README.md

 * Drop Ubuntu Hirsute & Impish (End-of-life)
 * `session-dir` is deprecated and should be replace by `rate-limit-dir`.
 User's session are stored in database.
-* previous `.css` customization are not barkward compatible
+* previous `.css` customization are not barkward compatible.
+Make usage of the `--branding-X` options.

 ## 2.4.10 (2022-10-03)